-Geotag Photos Pro for iPhone review
+Geotag Photos Pro for iPhone full review

 Geotagging your photos - the process of adding GPS location data to the photo file itself - has a lot of fun, and practical, applications.
 Jindrich Sarson’s Geotag Photos Pro allows you to use your iPhone’s built-in GPS to store this location data, and add it to photos taken with another digital camera later.